david-a/react-native-template/README.md

-## React Native Template using CoffeeScript and Jade
+## React Native Template using CoffeeScript

 #### clone and little change from https://github.com/diegodurli/ReactNativeCoffee